DeerTears/old_qodot_docs/pages/entities.md

 This is ideal for spawning nodes without a .tscn file.
 If you want to access this entities' Class Properties, add a script here that `extends QodotMap` and accesses `properties["key_name"]`.

-You can extend other Spatial-derived node types too, and add necessary children (CollisionShape, MeshInstance) through code, but you lose out on the abliity to access `properties`.
+You can extend other Spatial-derived node types too, and add necessary children (CollisionShape, MeshInstance) through code, but you lose out on the ablity to access `properties`.
+You can fix this by always choosing to extend `QodotEntity` and adding more complex nodes like Area and RigidBody as children through code.

-Make sure you update Node Class to match the node this class `extends` from.
+Make sure to update Node Class so it matches the the script's `extends`!

 **Node Class** - The type of node to spawn at this location.
 This property should match the `extends` of your Script Class.
 You can ignore this property if you're using a Scene File.

+With those properties covered, there's a few tricks you can use to get more specific results.

-Be careful of which node you extend in Script Class.
-If you wanted to create Area nodes by point entity, extending `Area` in this script prevents you from accessing your Class Properties.
-However, extending `QodotEntity` prevents you from accessing the functions and signals of an Area.
+If you want to create an RigidBody node without a .tscn using a point entity, extending `RigidBody` in thes script prevents you from accessing the class property values set in Trenchbroom.
+However, extending `QodotEntity` prevents you from accessing the functions and signals of a RigidBody.

-You can get around this by extending `QodotEntity` and using `var node = Node.new()` and `add_child(node)` to add more complex nodes as children, while still having access to the `properties` dictionary.
+You can get around this by extending `QodotEntity` and using `var body = RigidBody.new()` and `add_child(body)` to add more complex nodes as children, while still having access to the `properties` dictionary.
+This can be repeated for other children like MeshInstance and CollisionShape.

 ## Solid Class Properties

-**Spawn Type** - Whether the class should act as the worldspawn, be merged with the worldspawn, or act as a free-standing entity.
+Solid classes can have multiple brushes, so these properties apply to the brush entity as a single object, not to each brush individually.

+**Spawn Type** - Changes how the QodotMap arranges these brushes in its node hierarchy.

+There are 4 settings:
+- Worldspawn
+- Merge Worldspawn
+- Entity
+- Group

-**Build Visuals** - Whether visual meshes should be built.
+**Build Visuals** - Makes the brush entity visible when checked.

-**Physics Body Type** - As an alternative to Node Class, this determines the type of physics body node spawned during build.
+You may want to disable this for invisible triggers and other gameplay-related brush entities.

+**Node Class** - Sets the node type of the brush entity root.

+If you're adding a Script Class, this value should match the `extends` of the script.

+Setting this to RigidBody and setting Spawn Type to Entity changes these brushes from static geometry into physics objects.

-**Collision Shape Type** - The type of collision shape attached to the entity during build.
+**Collision Shape Type** - Changes how collision is built.

+- None
+- Convex
+- Concave

+Convex creations a CollisionShape for each brush, depending on the Spawn Type.
+Entity creates an outer hull, Group creates individual shapes for each brush.
+Convex is a good bet for most situations.

+Concave allows for concave brush geometry, or if you chose Entity and want a single concave CollisionShape to make up your brush entity. 🚧

-**Script Class** - A script class applied to the entity's root node during build.
+**Script Class** - The script applied to the entity's root.

+Although `QodotFGDSolidClass` is a class you can extend from, this is meant as a Qodot internal to build solid classes.
+This does not extend QodotEntity, and will not give you access to `properties`.

 # Creating an FGD file